Cream Filled Pizzelles (Trubochki)

 Cream Filled Pizzelles (trubochki): creamy, elegant and beautifully shaped waffle-like pastry filled with the best condensed milk filling.
 These are very popular during holidays, weddings and all kinds of special occasions.
 Follow this easy step-by-step tutorial and they will become a staple in your home!

 Pizzelles are an Italian dessert, but we have converted it into one of our own based on the puff pastry (cream horns) trubochki that all Ukrainians make and love.
 We roll them into tubes, fill them with delicious filling and sprinkle with powdered sugar for an elegant touch.
 In fact, we usually call these ‘waffle tubes’.
-They are extremely popular during major holidays, weddings and different events.
+They are very popular during major holidays, weddings and different events.

 I’ve been making these way before I was married, since 2010 or somewhere around that time.
 I don’t know what is it about them that makes people enjoy them so much.
 Before I got married and even now, every time there’s a church gathering or a family party, I would always be asked to make these.
 One request though: ‘lots and lots of cream’ – from one end of the pizzelle to another.